 Who's in, who's out: Meet the Dems running for president

-Tom Steyer ruled out a 2020 presidential bid earlier this year.
-Now he's changed his mind.
+Rep. Eric Swalwell of California on Monday became the first Democrat to exit the 2020 presidential race.

-The billionaire investor and activist announced Tuesday that he would join the crowded Democratic primary for the White House after all, saying his campaign will focus on reducing the influence of corporations in politics.
+The four-term congressman's White House effort never progressed significantly with voters in the crowded Democratic primary.
+Swalwell had earlier signaled that he would consider bowing out if he was in danger of missing the cutoff for the next nationally televised Democratic debate, which is being held later this month.

-His entry into the race brings the field back to 25 candidates after Rep. Eric Swalwell of California on Monday became the first Democrat to abandon his bid.
+Two dozen Democrats remain in the race to challenge President Donald Trump in 2020.

 MICHAEL BENNET